ankita83/BA-Thesis/README.md

 # BA-Thesis
-BA Thesis (Treebank Querying, GrETEL)
+BA Thesis (Example-based querying or Universal Dependency treebanks)

 run read_sentences.py:
 This script reads the the sentence entered by the user.